andres-erbsen/dename-writeup/dename.md

 distribution mechanism that is suitable for universal adoption.
 -->

+\abstract
-\abstract This paper presents `dename`, a public key distribution mechanism suitable for universal adoption using simple and widely understood mechanisms.
+This paper presents `dename`, a public key distribution mechanism suitable for universal adoption using simple and widely understood mechanisms.
 Many applications rely on some form of directory service for connecting human-meaningful user identifiers (names) with application data associated with that user.
-We present `dename` -- a distributed system that implements a secure user directory under the assumption that at least one of the predetermined servers is secure.
-It provides the following abstraction: anybody can register a name that has not been registered already and modify the profile that corresponds to any name they own, but a profile cannot be modified without the owner's consent.
+Given a set of servers such that at least one of them is secure, `dename` provides the following interface: anybody can register a name that has not been registered already and modify the profile that corresponds to any name they own, but a profile cannot be modified without the owner's consent.
 Clients can efficiently query the state of that directory using Merkle-hashed prefix-tree representation of the name-profile mapping.
 Third parties can verify that all servers follow the protocol.
 We show how this system can be used to drastically improve the usability of three common security-critical operations: remote administration (OpenSSH), digital signature management (OpenPGP) and asynchronous messaging (Pond).
 \endabstract

 Introduction
 ============

-When trying to provide security, the lack of a sufficiently trusted directory can easily become a bottleneck: compromising any one certificate authority of an attacker's choice breaks anything that relies on certificate-authority-based public key infrastructure [@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo]; a breach of the Kerberos domain controller would result in a total compromise of the security domain.
+Many cryptographic protocols assume that either all participants know each other's public keys, or that there exists a trustworthy directory that can be used to look up these public keys.
+The security of the directory system itself often ends up being a weak point of the overall system's security: compromising any one certificate authority of an attacker's choice breaks anything that relies on certificate-authority-based public key infrastructure [@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo]; a breach of the Kerberos domain controller would result in a total compromise of the security domain.
 For this reason, security-critical applications try to work around the need for a directory service; for example, OpenSSH,